zopefoundation/zope.contentprovider/src/zope/contentprovider/README.txt

 The second important concept of content providers are their two-phase rendering design.
-In the first phase the state of the content provider is prepared and, if applicable, any data, the provider is responsible for, is updated.
+In the first phase the state of the content provider is prepared and, if applicable, any data the provider is responsible for is updated.

   >>> from zope.contentprovider import interfaces